Enough (Miami): Music and lyrics

 Produced by OG Parker and Romano, "Enough (Miami)" finds Cardi B taking aim at her opponents.
 It has been described as a "braggadocious rap number" in which she confidently talks up her style, saying "I do not see no competitors."
 In the first verse, she taunts her haters by rapping, "Bitches is washed, soap on the dishes/ I apply pressure like boa constrictors/ One bitch, two bitch, old bitch, new bitch/ None of y’all bitches not gon’ do shit."
 She delivers catchy innuendos and quippy rhymes such as "I’m gettin’ better and better-er" with her "usual bold-face flow" over "aggressive basslines".

 On July 3, 2024, Joshua Fraustro and Miguel Aguilar, who make up producer duo Kemika1956, sued Cardi B for copyright infringement, alleging that the rapper used their 2021 track "Greasy Frybread" without permission on "Enough (Miami)".

 Music video

 The music video was directed by Patience Harding and released alongside the song on March 15, 2024.
-The video bears the influence of Missy Elliot's videos and consists of Cardi B rapping the song’s lyrics on a blank soundstage.
+The video bears the influence of Missy Elliott's videos and consists of Cardi B rapping the song’s lyrics on a blank soundstage.
 It flashes between shots of Cardi wearing a quintet of "skimpy high-fashion, thong-forward ensembles."
 In one outfit, she wears a black leather and spikes bondage gear kit, while in another she wears a full-length fur over a burgundy sling bikini and platform boots, as well as a copper pixie cut wig.
 Another look features a shiny helmet and oversized shades paired with a skimpy crimson tape bikini.